mntg4u/TgBasicBot/README.md

 4. **Configure Monitor Settings**
    - **Friendly Name**: Enter a name for your monitor that helps you identify it.
-   - **URL or IP Address**: Input the URL or IP address of the service you want to monitor.
+   - **URL or IP Address**: Input the URL or IP address of the service you want to monitor (Your Render application link).
    - **Monitoring Interval**: Set how often you want UptimeRobot to check the status (minimum interval is 5 minutes for free accounts).
    - **Alert Contacts**: Select the alert contacts that should be notified if the monitor goes down.